 - you are refused registration relating to childcare, or existing registration is cancelled, or you are prohibited from private fostering

-- you are found to have committed an offence overseas which would have resulted in disqualification had it been committed in the UK.
+- you are found to have committed an offence overseas that would have resulted in disqualification had it been committed in the UK.

 No, but the DfE’s statutory guidance Disqualification under the Childcare Act 2006 provides examples of the sort of roles covered by the legislation.
-Ultimately, though, it is for head teachers to decide which staff come within scope of the legislation once they have sought appropriate advice (eg from the local authority).
+Ultimately it is for head teachers to decide which staff come within scope of the legislation once they have sought appropriate advice (e.g., from the local authority).
 See below for further guidance about school staff likely to come within scope of the legislation.

 The arrangements cover any supervisory role, such as a breakfast club or lunch time supervisor.
 They also cover someone providing classroom supervision, say in a reception class, but not necessarily someone who does so only occasionally.
 In essence, if the person’s role requires them to act in a supervisory capacity on a routine, though infrequent basis, the role will be covered.

 The arrangements extend to all provision provided for children up to reception age, before during and after school.
 For children above reception age but who have not attained the age of eight, the arrangements apply only to supervised activities provided by the school outside of school hours.
 This does not include extended school hours’ co-curricular learning such as sports teams, choirs and drama clubs.